 Anticipating this shortage and recognizing the challenges most people would face obtaining the ingredients, Jeff Berry published a simplified recipe in his book, Beachbum Berry Remixed, an anthology which includes his previous Grog Log and Intoxica.
 However, you will still need to make cinnamon syrup which is pretty easy.

 Shake with ice cubes, then pour the whole works into a tall glass.
 Add more ice to fill if necessary and garnish with a sprig of mint.

 Note: To make cinnamon syrup, crush three cinnamon sticks and grind into small pieces.
 Add to a saucepan with a cup of sugar and a cup of water.
 Bring to a boil, then allow to cool for two hours.
 Strain and bottle.

 The combination of grapefruit juice and cinnamon syrup is a revelation.
 It was known by bartenders as Don’s Mix, a secret ingredient that took Jeff Berry over a year to decode.
 This Zombie may not have the depth of flavor and subtle nuances of the original, but it’s still a fantastic drink.
 The 1930s recipe contained a dash of Angostura, a little falernum, some grenadine, and a few drops of Pernod—and of course, the crucial combination of 151 Demerara, Puerto Rican, and Jamaican rums.
-Enjoy this simplified version, or pickup a copy of the Bum’s book and explore the original.
-Either way, it’s an amazing drink worthy of your effort.
+Enjoy this simplified version, or click here to see the 1934 Zombie recipe as well as links to other “Halloween” themed cocktails.
+Either way, pickup a copy of the Bum’s book and explore a ton of other amazing drinks worthy of your effort.
 Happy Halloween!